informalsystems/hermes/relayer-framework/docs/technical_background.md

 this is essential to allow multiple context traits to access the same `Error` type.

-In the `greet` function, we keep on requiring the generic `Context` type to implement `QueryPersonContext`.
-But since `ErrorContext` is a supertrait of `QueryPersonContext`, we would also able to access the type as `Context::Error`.
+In the `greet` function, we require the generic `Context` type to implement `QueryPersonContext`.
+But since `ErrorContext` is a supertrait of `QueryPersonContext`, we would also able to access the error type as `Context::Error`.

 ## Explicit Associated Type Binding